 Policymakers need to act now to incorporate rental assistance, in addition to eviction moratoria, to protect renters and rental housing owners from long-term financial burdens later.
 They should also consider viable methods for distributing assistance payments, such as through direct payments or vouchers to rental housing owners and managers.
 Policymakers should also consider ways that existing assistance programs can be expanded to expedite relief payments.

-Federally, the CARES Act, the $2 trillion fiscal stimulus bill enacted in late March to respond to the COVID-19 pandemic, provided over $12 billion in funding for critical Housing and Urban Development (HUD) programs to protect and assist renters and building owners living in HUD-assisted housing.
+A potential solution Federally, the CARES Act, the $2 trillion fiscal stimulus bill enacted in late March to respond to the COVID-19 pandemic, provided over $12 billion in funding for critical Housing and Urban Development (HUD) programs to protect and assist renters and building owners living in HUD-assisted housing.
 This funding includes $5 billion in Community Development Block Grants (CDBG) that will be distributed to states and cities using a HUD formula and based on COVID-19 risk.
 According to a fact sheet by Energy Efficiency for All (EEFA) partner National Housing Trust, “CDBG funds are provided to both state governments and directly to some local governments to be used to improve housing, living environments, and economic opportunities, principally for persons with low and moderate incomes.”

 A study from the National Low Income Housing Coalition estimates that the U.S. needs to invest up to $100 billion in emergency rental assistance in order to protect the most cost-burdened renters.
 Because of the range of eligible CDBG activities, many housing advocates–including our EEFA state coalition partners–are calling on states and cities to use these funds to create emergency rental assistance programs to support renters impacted by COVID-19 related hardships.